 33.26.1 EDAM Access Charges

-The EDAM Entity associated with an EDAM Transmission Service Provider will ensure each EDAM Transmission Service Provider forecasts its EDAM projected recoverable revenue shortfall on an annual basis.
-The CAISO will determine an EDAM Access Charge for each EDAM Balancing Authority Area based on the aggregate inputs of each EDAM Transmission Service Provider in that Balancing Authority Area.
-The CAISO will assess the EDAM Access Charge to Gross Load in each EDAM Balancing Authority Area.
-The CAISO will allocate revenue collected from the EDAM Access Charge to EDAM Entities associated with EDAM Transmission Service Providers on behalf of each such EDAM Transmission Service Provider in proportion to their shares of EDAM recoverable revenue.
-The CAISO will true-up actual revenue recovery through an EDAM Balancing Account.
+The EDAM Transmission Service Provider will forecast its EDAM projected recoverable revenue shortfall on an annual basis.
+The CAISO will determine an EDAM Access Charge for each Balancing Authority Area in the EDAM Area based on the aggregate inputs of each EDAM Transmission Service Provider in that Balancing Authority Area.
+The CAISO will assess the EDAM Access Charges, allocate revenues collected, and true-up actual revenue recovery through an EDAM Balancing Account.

 33.26.1.1 Revenue Shortfall Allocated to Gross Load